Skip to main content

 Main image of Bond, Jack (1937-)

-Fêted by Salvador Dalí and Andy Warhol, described as "the most irresponsible man on God's earth" after a bear and assorted mental patients escaped from the set of The Other Side of the Underneath (d.
+Feted by Salvador Dalí and Andy Warhol and described as "the most irresponsible man on God's earth" after a bear and assorted mental patients escaped from the set of The Other Side of the Underneath (d.
 Jane Arden, 1972), Jack Bond has had a distinctly colourful career.
-It offers many parallels with that of Ken Russell, not least because Bond's wildly imaginative feature films grew out of a background in television arts documentaries, which proved a useful refuge when funding such adventurous work proved increasingly difficult.
+It offers many parallels with that of Ken Russell, not least because Bond's wildly imaginative feature films grew out of a background in television arts documentaries.

-Bond then secured financing for his debut feature Separation (1967), written by and starring Arden.
-A genuinely independent production, it failed to follow festival acclaim with commercial success, and the next Arden/Bond production, feminist multimedia extravaganza Vagina Rex and the Gas Oven (1969), was conceived for the stage.
-Bond also produced its successor, A New Communion for Freaks, Prophets and Witches (1971), initially on stage and then as Arden's solo film directorial debut, The Other Side of the Underneath (1972), which Bond insisted she shoot on 16mm once he realised that her plans to film extended therapy sessions would jeopardise the budget.
+Bond then secured financing for his debut feature film Separation (1967), written by and starring Arden.
+A genuinely independent production, festival acclaim was not followed with commercial success.
+Bond then produced and directed Arden's feminist multimedia extravaganza Vagina Rex and the Gas Oven (1969) for the stage.
+He then produced its successor, A New Communion for Freaks, Prophets and Witches (1971), initially on stage and then as Arden's solo film directorial debut, The Other Side of the Underneath (1972), which Bond insisted she shoot on 16mm once he realised that her plans to film extended therapy sessions would jeopardise the budget.
 To recover from the arduous filming, Bond and Arden went to Morocco for several months, where they shot the Super 8 footage that formed the basis of Vibration (1975), their first video experiment.
-Their second, the feature Anti-Clock (1979), became a cult cause célèbre in the US, but a series of low financial offers from distributors led Bond to veto its release in Britain: until a 2009 revival it was publicly shown just twice in the UK.
+They then co-directed the feature film Anti-Clock (1979) which became a cult cause célèbre in the US after being championed by Newsweek magazine, but a series of low financial offers from distributors led Bond to veto its release in Britain: until the 2009 revival it was publicly shown just twice in the UK.
+After Anti-Clock, Bond returned to the US where he worked as a Hollywood script doctor.

-After three years living a self-described playboy existence (including sailing his boat, Moonsaga), Bond contacted his former boss Melvyn Bragg asking for work, and was hired to shoot a semi-dramatised South Bank Show portrait of the suspense novelist Patricia Highsmith, broadcast the month before Arden's suicide.
-Bond would spend the next two decades shooting numerous South Bank Shows, directing Pet Shop Boys pop promos, and devising the same music duo's memorably weird feature film, It Couldn't Happen Here (1987).
+After three years living a self-described playboy existence (including sailing his boat, Moonsaga), Bond was reunited with his former boss, Melvyn Bragg, and was hired to shoot a semi-dramatised South Bank Show (ITV, 1978-2010) portrait of the suspense novelist Patricia Highsmith.
+He would spend the next two decades shooting numerous South Bank Shows, directing Pet Shop Boys pop promos, and devising the same music duo's memorably weird cult feature film, It Couldn't Happen Here (1987).

 Michael Brooke